zspatter/network-simulation/docs/METHODOLOGY.md

 A discrete-event simulation of US deceased-donor organ allocation.
 One **round = 7 days**.
 Each
 round: new patients are listed, organs are recovered from deceased donors, an allocation strategy matches feasible organ/patient pairs, and the patients still waiting deteriorate - some are transplanted from living donors, some are removed for non-death reasons, and some die.
+A transplanted recipient is not gone for good: their graft can later fail and relist them as a re-transplant candidate.
 The whole thing is deterministic under one seeded `random.Random`, so differences between strategies are attributable to the strategy, not noise.

-Four exits and two entries govern the wait-list balance (all calibrated below):
+Four exits, two entries, and one feedback loop govern the wait-list balance (all calibrated below):

 ```
-      arrivals ──►  WAIT LIST  ──► deceased-donor transplant
+      arrivals ──►  WAIT LIST  ──► deceased-donor transplant ──► graft failure ─┐
-   living donor ──►           ──► death
+   living donor ──►           ──► death                                         │
-                              ──► non-death removal (too sick / improved / transferred)
+        relist  ◄──           ──► non-death removal (too sick / improved / …)   │
+              └──────────────────────────────────────────────────────────────◄─┘
 ```

 ## 2. Clinical constants and their sources